adesam146/final_year_project/README.md

 # How to

-## Adversarial Imitation Learning (with Gaussian Process Forward Model).
+## Adversarial Imitation Learning (with Gaussian Process Forward Model)

 To work with/run the code install the requirements in "requirements.txt" i.e.